Home

 Today, cousins primarily spell the name Minerd, Minard, Miner and Minor.
 On average, though, fewer than one percent of all cousins carry the name, with the remaining 99 percent having some other name, due to the long term effect of women changing their names in marriage.
 As a result, most cousins don't even know they belong to this sprawling clan.
 When we stopped counting in 2000, more than 15,000 cousins and spouses had already been identified.
 In the ensuing decade, the the actual number has skyrocketed and may be substantially higher, perhaps 40,000 to 50,000 all told among the diaspora.

-A side effect of this large headcount is that a staggering 800-plus cousins have passed away since we began collecting data in earnest in July 2000.
-Helping cousins and communities connect with their roots, honoring past lives with more than 1,332 biographies and more than 7,700 images, and exploring the clan's connectedness with American society and culture, are at the center of our interest.
-Be sure to see our 2011 Annual Review.
+A side effect of this large headcount is that a staggering number of cousins have passed away since we began collecting data in earnest in July 2000.
+Helping cousins and communities connect with their roots, honoring past lives with more than 1,332 biographies and more than 10,000 images, and exploring the clan's connectedness with American society and culture, are at the center of our interest.

 My over-arching goal with this website is for it to serve as a repository for a standard set of known, proven facts and images upon which others can contribute and expand.
 As a lifelong Pittsburgher, with eight generations of ancestry here behind me, another goal is to educate tens of thousands of cousins all around the globe that their ancient family roots are right here in the Pittsburgh region.